Michał Żewłakow

 Michał Ryszard Żewłakow (/pol/; born 22 April 1976) is a Polish football executive, pundit and former professional player who played as a defender.
-He is currently the sporting director of Ekstraklasa club Legia Warsaw.
+He was most recently the sporting director of Ekstraklasa club Legia Warsaw.

 Żewłakow earned 102 caps for the Poland national team during a 13-year international career, served as captain from 2006, and represented his country at the 2002 and 2006 FIFA World Cups, as well as the UEFA Euro 2008, Poland's first appearance at the UEFA European Championship.
 He is Poland's third most capped player ever.
 Besides Poland, he has played in Belgium, Greece, and Turkey.

 Club career

 Early career in Poland

 Born in Warsaw in April 1976, Żewłakow spent eight years with Polonia Warsaw and broke into the first team in the 1996–97 season.

 Belgium

 Żewłakow moved to Belgian side KSK Beveren in October 1998 before signing – together with his twin brother Marcin – for Mouscron for a combined fee of €485,000 the following year. Żewłakow went on to become a key player, helping the club reach the 2002 Belgian Cup final.